 Return Bad Wine

 You have the right to return any bottle of wine that is unsatisfactory.
-To take advantage of this PLCB rule, you will need to have your receipt from the Wine & Spirits Store.
-If the wine was under $20, they will give you a refund or store credit.
+To take advantage of this PLCB rule, you will need your receipt from the Wine & Spirits Store.
+If the wine were under $20, they would give you a refund or store credit.
 For returns of expensive bottles, they will send you a check.

 Protect Your Wine Collection

 If you have graduated from wine drinker to wine collector, you need to protect your liquid investments.
-Building a good wine cellar is important, but in PA it’s also important to keep your original receipts.
-State wine law requires Pennsylvania citizens be able to prove that wine was purchased in-state, whether it was at a Wine & Spirits store or a private wine shop.
+Building a good wine cellar is important, but in PA, it’s also important to keep your original receipts.
+State wine law requires Pennsylvania citizens to prove that wine was purchased in-state, whether it was at a Wine & Spirits store or a private wine shop.
 If you can’t, they have the right to impose hefty fines and confiscate the wine.
-This is very unlikely, but it has happened.
+This is an improbable scenario, but it has happened.